AndyCunninghamCSU/CSC500_assignments/README.md

 Module 6 Porfolio Milestone
 Expands upon work done in Module 4 by implementing a shopping cart, terminal interface to manipulate the shopping cart.
 Provides robust input cleansing.

+Assignment 7:
+Additional practice with classess and dictionaries by implementing several dictionaries to look up course information